Read my previous Boob Job Journey Pre-Op.

-Last night, I had a dream that the surgery was taken place at a different location.
-In my dream, my mom and I showed up to this really rusty looking building and after walking 4 flights of stairs down to the basement, that was where my surgery was.
+Last night, I had a dream that the breast augmentation surgery was taking place at a different location.
+In my dream, my mom and I showed up at this really rusty-looking building and after walking 4 flights of stairs down to the basement, that was where my boob job surgery was.
 There were brick walls and no sunlight to be found.
 It was scary lol.
 Luckily, it was just a dream.
 Maybe I ate too much food before bedtime.
 Oops.

 The Morning Of

 Later, Dr. Carlos Mata came in and talked to me and my mom.
-I was still indecisive of what look and size we are going for.
+I was still indecisive about what look and size we are going for.
 I wanted the high perky look (push-up look) but I didn’t want to go too big where it wasn’t proportionate to my size.
-During our talk, we decided to go 405cc high profile silicone under the muscle at the fold.
+During our talk, we decided to go with 405cc high-profile silicone under the muscle at the fold.

 BOOM.
 Pitch black.

 The next thing I know, I woke up.
 For some reason, I couldn’t open my eyes… Well, I didn’t try to open my eyes lol.
 I heard voices and started crying (not sure why lol).
 Then, I heard my sweet mother telling me that she got me a milkshake from In-N-Out but I was in no mood to eat or drink.
 From what I can make out (since my eyes were closed), I was in a wheelchair being pushed to my mom’s car.
 Vaguely remember getting in my mom’s car.
 I don’t remember the car ride home.